 Over the last decade, Kings of Leon has become one of the top rock bands of the current era.
 Since gaining widespread name recognition following the release of its 2008 album Only By the Night and massive airplay of that album's singles, the band has continued producing popular albums and going on well attended tours.
-Its latest outing is in support of its newest album, Mechanical Bull.
+Its latest outing is in support of its newest album, WALLS.
 Check the schedule below for upcoming tour dates and availability of Kings of Leon tickets.

 |Date & Time||Event||Location|

 Fox Theatre - Detroit

 |Kings of Leon||Broomfield, CO|